Skip to main content

 • Students averaging less than 50% in Form 5 Art are not recommended to take Form 6 Photography

 Course description/aims: Photography is a subject that is used in a range of professions and industries.
-In a technologically-savvy generation that uses photography daily on social media, today’s students are using photography more now than at any other time in history.
 The range of pathways that this subject can lead into is vast and potentially lucrative, and includes fields such as journalism, fashion and modelling, property sales and interior design to 3D animation, cinematography, film, and advertising.

 This course develops: